 Swallow therapy includes conducting a thorough evaluation and making an individualized rehabilitation plan.
-We use state-of-the art tools for swallowing analyses including Video Fluroscopic Swallow Study (VFSS) and Fiber-Optic Endoscopic Evaluation of Swallowing (FEES).
+We use state-of-the art tools for swallowing analyses including Video Fluoroscopic Swallow Study (VFSS) and Fiber-Optic Endoscopic Evaluation of Swallowing (FEES).
 Rehabilitation plans usually include finding new approaches based on your specific challenges or exercises to stretch and strengthen the muscles used for swallowing.

-Videofluroscopic Swallow Study (VFSS)
+Videofluoroscopic Swallow Study (VFSS)

 Your Speech Language Pathologist (SLP) uses this procedure as a baseline measurement for your swallowing prior to starting your cancer treatment.
 It’s also used about 3 to 4 weeks after treatment, and yearly for maintenance.
 It provides a direct, dynamic view of your oral, pharyngeal (throat), and upper esophageal (the tube that runs from your throat to your stomach) function during swallowing.